 This relationship between physiological changes and spectral responses provides a basis for diagnosing crop stress through non-destructive and repeatable measurements using advanced sensor technologies (Prabhakar et al., 2012).
 Additionally, analyzing spectral reflectance in the VIS and NIR regions can effectively distinguish different growth characteristics of crop plants at various developmental stages.

-The main purpose of this research to apply a new method for detecting FAW infestation without causing crop losses.
+The main purpose of this research is to apply a new method for detecting FAW infestation without causing crop losses.
 This study also aims to characterize the reflectance spectra of maize plants with known FAW infestations to differentiate between healthy and infested maize.
 Additionally, the research seeks to identify narrow wavelengths that are sensitive to FAW damage.
 This study represents a new approach for diagnosing and detecting FAW infestation in maize canopies under field conditions.

 MATERIAL AND METHODS